This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Cover and refrigerate the dough for 1 hour.

 • Once chilled, divide the dough into two pieces.
-Wrap one in plastic wrap and place it back in the fridge, and place the other on a clean surface that has been lightly dusted with powdered sugar.
+Wrap one in plastic wrap and place it back in the fridge.
+Place the other on a clean surface that has been lightly dusted with powdered sugar.
 Dust the top of the dough with additional powdered sugar and use a rolling pin to roll it out into a rectangle that is 1/4 inch thick.
 Periodically lift the dough to make sure it's not sticking.
 Dust with more powdered sugar as needed to prevent it from sticking.

 • Once the dough has been rolled out, spread the peanut butter evenly across the top of it, leaving a small amount of space peanut butter-free around the perimeter.